8ta4/see/DONTREADME.md

 > Does `see` fake mouse movements to avoid bot detection?

-No. For low-volume, slow-frequency access, I hope it won't be necessary.
+No. For low-volume, low-frequency access, I hope it won't be necessary.

 > Does this tool let you select parts of a page with CSS selectors?